juristr/fabiangosebrink.github.io/_posts/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 Well we have to go one step back before clarifying how to solve this:

 Getting an app ready for distribution or even for development purposes is more than one task.
-Although I know the task-dependency-system in gulp where all the dependent tasks are executed in parallel before the called task is going to run I think it&#8217;s easier to run the things in sequence.
-It&#8217;s easier to read and easier to maintain IMHO.
+Although I know the task-dependency-system in gulp where all the dependent tasks are executed in parallel before the called task is going to run I think it's easier to run the things in sequence.
+It's easier to read and easier to maintain IMHO.

 Therefore you need to install a `run-sequence`-plugin available [here](https://www.npmjs.com/package/run-sequence).
 With this you can divide your tasks and seperate the responsibilities in your web gulpfile (e.g.) like this: